A complete guide to Zendesk analytics integration in 2026

 -

-Ultimately, the choice comes down to a simple question: Do you want a tool that just tells you what happened, or one that uses your data to actively make your support operations better from day one?
+Ultimately, the choice comes down to your specific needs: Do you want a tool that reports on what happened, or one that works within your Zendesk ecosystem to actively make your support operations better?

 Get started with actionable analytics

-Traditional analytics tools are good at pointing out problems. eesel AI is designed to help you find solutions.
+Traditional analytics tools are excellent at identifying patterns. eesel AI is designed to help you build on those patterns to find solutions.

-With features that pinpoint knowledge gaps, simulate your automation potential, and unify all your support data, eesel AI turns insights directly into cost savings and a better experience for your customers.
+With features that pinpoint knowledge gaps, simulate your automation potential, and unify all your support data, eesel AI works with Zendesk to turn insights directly into better experiences for your customers.

 Ready to see what your Zendesk data can really do?
 Sign up for eesel AI and run a free, no-risk simulation on your historical tickets today.